3ICE/wsd17-DAAK/README.md

 Give feedback for the game and it’s functioning with your online game store.
 Make sure your feedback is constructive and professional in tone and in substance.
 Feedback will be given using the games list using a mechanism on it, when the list  becomes available later.
-High quality of feedback and more than 2 tested programs. are there some extra features not listed in the project description what you plan to implement? for each feature, how you are going to implement it information on how you plan on working on the project  (will you meet face-to-face regularly, will use some project management tools, etc.)
+High quality of feedback and more than 2 tested programs.
+Some extra features not listed in the project description what you plan to implement

+for each feature, how you are going to implement it TODO information on how you plan on working on the project  (will you meet face-to-face regularly, will use some project management tools, etc.) TODO
+Our first meeting three people were present in person, Daniel attended via Skype.
+For the remaining meetings we plan to meet in person.
+We'll schedule a time, such as:
+Every wednesday 16-23

-Keep your project plan updated during the project!
+We shall keep our project plan updated during the project!

 ````